New Zealand is on many bucket lists for a reason.

-In this blog post, we share what we learnt after our two visits to New Zealand.
+In this blog post, we share what we learned after our two visits to New Zealand.

-Unless the country you come from is one of the visa-waiver countries, you will need to apply for a visa before you travel.
+Unless the country you come from is one of the visa-waiver countries, you must apply for a visa before you travel.

-Check the most updated information with a New Zealand embassy, consulate, or Ministry of Foreign Affairs in your country.
+Check the most updated information with your country’s New Zealand embassy, consulate, or Ministry of Foreign Affairs.